mvolkmann/MyUnixEnv/notes/GoNotes.md

   description and a method to get those strings from an error struct
 - flag - implements command-line flag parsing
 - fmt - implements formatted I/O similar to C's `printf` and `scanf`
-- go - subpackages implement all the standard go tooling such as source file parsing to ASTs and code formatting
+- go - sub-packages implement all the standard go tooling such as source file parsing to ASTs and code formatting
 - html - implements functions to parse and create HTML
 - image - implements functions to parse (decode) and create (encode) images